ellie-commons/reminduck/README.md

 ## 🛣️ Roadmap

- - Currently dusting this off!!!
-(Help wanted)
+ - Change the deprecated widgets
- - Setting to have the app quack
+ - Clean everything up a bit and simplify
- - Request autostart
+ - Work on some old bugs

 ## 💝 Donations